solidusio-contrib/solidus_editor/README.md

 SpreeEditor
 ===========

-NOTE.. currently there is a bug with WYM Editor not posting the body and YUI Rich Editor is not yet is 3.1 asset ready.
+NOTE.. currently YUI Rich Editor is not yet 3.1 asset ready.
-So the only editor currently working on Spree 0.70.x is TinyMCE.
+So the only editors currently working on Spree 0.70.x are WYMEditor and TinyMCE.

 Rich editor for Spree.
 It implements different types of Rich Editors: